Introduction to IELTS

 ‘International English Language Testing System’ or IELTS is the most popular English proficiency exam in the world.
 This exam is owned and managed by IDP, the British Council, and Cambridge Assessment, and is mostly used for the purposes of employment, study, and immigration in the English-speaking countries.

-Another reason that makes IELTS popular is that it is readily available in test centers all around the world.
-In fact, there are over 500 test centers in more than 145 countries.
+Another reason that makes IELTS popular is that it is readily available in test centres all around the world.
+In fact, there are over 500 test centres in more than 145 countries.
 In other words, IELTS has more than 200 locations in 50 countries.
-Besides, you can take your test on 48 dates a year, this means up to 4 times every month, depending on the country and the center in which you are taking your test.
+Besides, you can take your test on 48 dates a year, which means up to 4 times every month, depending on the country and the centre in which you are taking your test.

 Since there are many different types of questions and tasks, IELTS does not only assess your language skills, but it also does an assessment of your test-taking skills.
 Therefore, if you want to succeed in your test and get your desired band score, you’ll need to practice your test-taking skills along with improving your English.